prakashmansingh/333daysofDataScience/Before Dive/README.md

 ##  Before I Dive: Exploring Data Science Fundamentals

 Before diving deep into **Data Science**, I explored some essential **fundamentals** to build a strong foundation.
-This repository contains my learning resources, code snippets, and projects related to Python, NumPy, and Pandas.
+This repository contains my learning resources, code snippets, and projects related to Python, NumPy, Pandas, and Matplotlib.

 ---